 What is the patella?

-The patella is the kneecap bone.
-It lies within the quadriceps tendon which is a large tendon at the bottom of the powerful thigh muscles (quadriceps) wraps around the patella and inserts into the top of the lower leg bone (tibia).
-The quadriceps muscles straighten the leg.
+The patella is the bone commonly known as the kneecap.
+It lies within the quadriceps tendon which is a large tendon at the bottom of the powerful thigh muscles (quadriceps) which then wraps around the patella and inserts into the top of the lower leg bone (tibia).
+The quadriceps muscles are used to straighten the leg.

-The back of the patella is covered with smooth cartilage.
-This helps the patella to glide over the lower part of the thighbone (femur) when you straighten your leg.
+The back of the patella is normally covered with smooth cartilage which helps the patella to glide over the lower part of the thighbone (femur) when the leg is straightened.